rubygems/rfcs/text/0008-gem-contents-api.md

 We could store the gem's manifest in the database, as a file on s3, or directly access the directory structure in the S3 bucket at request time.

+The manifest should be able to return information about each file: content type, size, file_path, checksum, binary, file mode.

 ## Binary files

 A user will want to know the full contents of a gem, including any binary files.
+Many gems include compiled binaries for multiple architectures.
 However, viewing the binary files in the browser or command line is not useful.

-Many gems include compiled binaries for multiple architectures.
-Knowing that the compiled binaries are present is useful.
-Viewing the binary data is less useful.

 If a user wants to confirm the contents of the gem with their local copy, they could compare checksums.
-This implies that providing checksums of files could be useful for binary files.
+This indicates that providing checksums of files is probably useful for binary files.

 Downloading an individual binary file is of limited utility since most gems are not so large that extracting a single file from a gem is better than downloading the entire gem.

-The primary usage of the contents API is expected to be viewing or comparing plain text contents.
-Knowing that binaries are present and having access to their checksums should be enough to verify binary files.
+In a gem like libv8-node, the one binary file is almost the entire download size of the gem.
+In this case, the gem is 30MB, and the individual uncompressed binary is 99MB out of the 100MB uncompressed gem.
+If we assume this is representative of most gems with binaries, it's a better idea to download the whole gem rather than the individual binary.

+We therefore decided that including binary files in the manifest, with a checksum and size, is the best way to show that the file is present without serving the file from the content cache.

+## File urls vs hash urls

+Depending on how we serve the files, we could host the files by file path within version or host them at a generic checksum hash.

+There is one precedent for each version.
+NPM hosts files at a hex key.

 -----